popgenmethods/smcpp/README.rst

 an ``smc++`` executable in the ``bin/`` folder of your Anaconda distribution.

-If neither of these options works for you, you may build the software from scratch using the `build instructions`_ provided in the next section.
+You may also build the software from scratch using the `build instructions`_ provided in the next section.